iChun/Morph/README.md

 - Hit DELETE/BACKSPACE to delete a Morph.

 Config file for more options.
-Requires iChunUtil for Minecraft 1.7 and later.
+Requires iChunUtil and Minecraft Forge